+(Fig. 32: NAME)

 Pulse configuration settings are present on the top left-hand side of the screen.
 Typically pulse mode for CEBAF is set up with a 25% (60 msec on, 240 off) or 50% (120 msec on, 240 off) duty factor.
 To configure a pulsed waveform for the purpose of Pulse Processing through an RF Quench or perhaps multipacting cavity in the CMTF, please use the following paraments: